elmariofredo/Knowledge/Programing/Javascript/README.md

 References:
 https://docs.google.com/a/vejlupek.cz/presentation/d/1afMLTCpRxhJpurQ97VBHCZkLbR1TEsRnd3yyxuSQ5YY/edit#slide=id.g380053cce_1703

-## Currying
+##❯ Currying

 It's special kind of function construct.
-If you give a curried function, less arguments, then it expects, it will give you back, a function, which has been fed the arguments you gave it, and will accept the remaining ones.
+If you give a curried function less arguments then it expects, it will give you back a function, which has been fed the arguments you gave it and will accept the remaining ones.
 In the example above, we first gave it 4 (myFunc(4)), and it was waiting for another number, and we gave it 9.

 Example: